soloopooo/osu_sbot/README.md

 This one must be called at each call of the bot.
 It returns an temp auth key from ppy.

-If you don't have a oauth app, you can go to [Account settings](https://osu.ppy.sh/home/account/edit#oauth) to request your own app.
+If you don't have an oauth app, you can go to [Account settings](https://osu.ppy.sh/home/account/edit#oauth) to request your own app.

 !!!KEEP YOUR APP SECRET IN SECURE AND DON'T LET ANY OTHER ONE KNOW IT!!!